-Table D-8-MHSIP Domain Definitions and Scores: FY 2008-2009 for ABC Domain MHSIP Items in Each Domain Percentage of Adults Who Agreed Consumer Perception of Access The location of the services was convenient.
+Table D-8-MHSIP Domain Definitions and Scores: FY 2008-2009 for CHP Domain MHSIP Items in Each Domain Percentage of Adults Who Agreed Consumer Perception of Access The location of the services was convenient.
 Staff was willing to see me as often as I felt it was necessary.
 Staff returned my calls within 24 hours.
 Services were available at times that were good for me.
-Consumer Perception of Quality/Appropriateness Staff here believes I can grow, change, and recover.
+70.5% Consumer Perception of Quality/Appropriateness Staff here believes I can grow, change, and recover.
 I felt free to complain.
 Staff told me what side effects to watch for.
 Staff respected my wishes about who is and is not to be given information about my treatment.
 Staff was sensitive to my cultural/ethnic background.
 Staff helped me obtain information so that I could take charge of managing my illness.
-74.0% I deal more effectively with daily problems.
-I am better able to control my life.
-I am better able to deal with crises.
-I am getting along better with my family.
-I do better in social situations.
-I do better in school/work.
-My symptoms are not bothering me as much.
-62.2% Consumer Perception of Satisfaction I liked the services I received here.
+70.7% Consumer Perception of Outcome - I am gening along bener with my family Consumer Perception of Satisfaction I liked the services I received here.
 If I had other choices, I would still get services from this agency.
 I would recommend this agency to a friend or family member.
 Consumer Perception of Participation I felt comfortable asking questions about my treatment and medication.
 I, not staff, decided my treatment goals.
-70.1%
+63.0%